Health Check Strategy Development

 const sshAggregatedSchema = healthResultSchema({ avgConnectionTime: healthResultNumber({ "x-chart-type": "line", "x-chart-label": "Avg Connection Time", "x-chart-unit": "ms", }), successRate: healthResultNumber({ "x-chart-type": "gauge", "x-chart-label": "Success Rate", "x-chart-unit": "%", }), errorCount: healthResultNumber({ "x-chart-type": "counter", "x-chart-label": "Errors", }),});Complete Example

-Section titled “Complete Example”import { Client } from "ssh2";import { HealthCheckStrategy, HealthCheckRunForAggregation, Versioned, z, configString, configNumber, mergeAverage, mergeRate, mergeCounter, averageStateSchema, rateStateSchema, counterStateSchema, type AverageState, type RateState, type CounterState, type ConnectedClient,} from "@checkstack/backend-api";import { healthResultBoolean, healthResultNumber, healthResultString, healthResultSchema,} from "@checkstack/healthcheck-common";
+Section titled “Complete Example”import { Client } from "ssh2";import { HealthCheckStrategy, HealthCheckRunForAggregation, Versioned, z, configSecret, configNumber, mergeAverage, mergeRate, mergeCounter, averageStateSchema, rateStateSchema, counterStateSchema, type AverageState, type RateState, type CounterState, type ConnectedClient,} from "@checkstack/backend-api";import { healthResultBoolean, healthResultNumber, healthResultString, healthResultSchema,} from "@checkstack/healthcheck-common";

-// Configuration schema - extend baseStrategyConfigSchema for timeoutexport const sshConfigSchema = baseStrategyConfigSchema.extend({ host: z.string().describe("SSH server hostname"), port: z.number().int().min(1).max(65535).default(22), username: z.string().describe("SSH username"), password: configString({ "x-secret": true }).optional(), privateKey: configString({ "x-secret": true }).optional(), // timeout inherited from baseStrategyConfigSchema (30s default)});
+// Configuration schema - extend baseStrategyConfigSchema for timeoutexport const sshConfigSchema = baseStrategyConfigSchema.extend({ host: z.string().describe("SSH server hostname"), port: z.number().int().min(1).max(65535).default(22), username: z.string().describe("SSH username"), password: configSecret({ id: "password" }).optional(), privateKey: configSecret({ id: "privateKey" }).optional(), // timeout inherited from baseStrategyConfigSchema (30s default)});

 type SshConfig = z.infer<typeof sshConfigSchema>;